-Designed to separate debris ranging in size from 140 microns up to approximately the size of whole fuel pellets (whole fuel pellets included), the knockout canister, Figure 2.3-1, is part of the Fines/Debris Vacuum System.
-The influent comes directly from the defueling vacuum system inside the reactor while the outlet flow goes to a filter canister for further treatment.
+The knockout canister, Figure 2.3-1, will be used as part of the vacuuming systems.
 Flow fittings are 2" cam and groove type similar to the filter canister fittings and are capped or plugged after use.
 Externally, the knockout canister is similar to the other canisters, using the same outer shell design.
 It also incorporates the same handling tool interface.